 Dui, the Lake

-What does Dui stand for?
+What does Dui represent?

 What does Dui emerge from?